 ‘Corruption inside, can’t move, can’t do the right thing.
 Besides, I’ve a few side ventures and … I want to employ you still.
 That costs money.’

 ‘It wouldn’t cost too much … at first,’ she smiled.

 ‘I love Jane.’

 ‘I know and I’m the first one to want that to continue.
-It makes sis and I more secure too.
-But can she handle a platonic female friend who is not exactly platonic, where it could break out, given the circumstances?’
+It makes Sis and I more secure too.
+But can Jane handle a platonic female friend who is not exactly platonic, where it could break out, given the circumstances?’

+He sighed.
 ‘We’ll cross that one later.
-There’s Sarah first.
+Sarah first.
 She’s on another launch and it will come here.
 I need your help and can’t pay you, not yet.
 You’ll not be out of pocket when it gets adjusted.’

 ‘You think that’s first on my mind?
-With my sister?
+My sister, yes?
 What do you need?’